swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 func instanceActors(a1: isolated A, a2: A) {
-  let anyP1: any P = a1     // okay: uses isolated conformance 'A: P' only on a1, to which this function is isolated let anyP2: any P = a2     // error: uses isolated conformance 'A: P' on a2, which is not
+  let anyP1: any P = a1     // okay: uses isolated conformance 'A: P' only on a1, to which this function is isolated let anyP2: any P = a2     // error: uses isolated conformance 'A: P' on a2, which is not the actor to which this function is isolated

   let a3 = a1
   let anyP3: any P = a3     // okay? requires dataflow analysis to determine that a3 and